biuld/ScalaPlayground/README.md

 > some fun staff I wrote while learning Scala

 ## Description
-For now, this repo already had some implementations of the normal algorithms and data structures.
+For now, this repo already had some implementations of the common algorithms and data structures.

 1. Binary Tree
 2. Large Integer Calculator